Amateur Radio Station K9DUR

 Delaware Township, NJ (now Cherry Hill)

 My 1st license.
-I was Elmer'ed by Earnest B. (Bart) Mayo, K2KTS.
+My "Elmer" was Earnest B. (Bart) Mayo, K2KTS.
 Mr. Mayo was the head of the Industrial Arts Department of Delaware Township High School where I was a freshman.
 I took the Novice test in a loft above Mr. Mayo's office, which doubled as the school's club station, W2MBC.

 NOTE: The WV prefix for a Novice license was a unique bit of amateur history that only existed for a short period of time.
 Since the Novice class license was only temporary, the FCC issued a call based on the permanent call that the licensee would receive after they upgraded.
 In the lower 48 states, Novice call signs had an N inserted after the K or W of their permanent call sign.
-In Alaska, Hawaii, & the U.S. territories, the K at the beginning of the call sign was replaced with a W. The FCC was starting to issue WA-prefix calls, and there were a lot of existing WN-prefix Novices that would become W's when they upgraded, and they were afraid of inadvertently issuing duplicate calls.
+In Alaska, Hawaii, & the U.S. territories, the K at the beginning of the call sign was replaced with a W. The FCC was about to start issuing WA-prefix calls.
+The problem was that there were a lot of existing WN-prefix Novices who would become Ws when they upgraded, and the FCC was afraid of inadvertently issuing duplicate calls.
 There were no computers back then, and call sign records were kept on 3x5 index cards, one call per card.
 So, the FCC decided to make the WA novices have a WV prefix.
 This system went into effect in the 2nd & 6th call areas, the first call areas to go to the WA prefix.
 However, this caused a LOT of confusion.
 Many amateurs thought that the WV2 or WV6 prefix was a Novice call from some unknown US territory.
 Therefore, the FCC decided to give WA Novices a WN prefix starting with the 4th call district, the next district to go to the WA prefix.

 KN9DUR